MBHB EU-U.S. And Swiss-U.S. Data Privacy Framework Principles

 MBHB will give individuals the opportunity to choose (opt out) whether their personal information will be disclosed to a third party or used for a purpose materially different from the purpose for which it was originally collected or later authorized by the individual.
 For sensitive personal data, MBHB will inform the individual and obtain their affirmative or explicit (opt in) consent if the information is to be disclosed to a third party or used for a purpose other than the purpose for which it was originally collected or any purpose subsequently authorized by the individual.

-MBHB may be called upon to submit or produce to U.S or foreign patent offices, courts or to parties in litigation certain information collected from EU clients in response to patent office disclosure obligations, litigation discovery requests, subpoenas or other orders.
-MBHB will ensure that any disclosure is either necessary or legally required on important public interest grounds, or for the establishment, exercise or defense of legal claims, or that it is conducted pursuant to a written agreement with any such party requiring that such party provide at least the same level of privacy protection as is required by the relevant principles of the U.S.-EU Privacy Shield Framework.
-To the extent possible, where a receiving party is not also Privacy Shield certified or subject to an adequacy finding MBHB will enter into a contract with the third-party data controller providing that personal data may only be processed for the limited and specified purposes consistent with the consent provided by the individual and that the recipient will provide the same level of protection as required by the Principles.
+MBHB may be called upon to submit or produce to U.S or foreign patent offices, courts or to parties in litigation certain information collected from EU and Swiss clients in response to patent office disclosure obligations, litigation discovery requests, subpoenas or other orders.
+MBHB will ensure that any disclosure is either necessary or legally required on important public interest grounds, or for the establishment, exercise or defense of legal claims, or that it is conducted pursuant to a written agreement with any such party requiring that such party provide at least the same level of privacy protection as is required by the relevant principles of the U.S.-EU Data Privacy Framework and Swiss-U.S. Data Privacy Framework.
+To the extent possible, where a receiving party is not also certified and the respective Data Privacy Framework Principles or subject to an adequacy finding MBHB will enter into a contract with the third-party data controller providing that personal data may only be processed for the limited and specified purposes consistent with the consent provided by the individual and that the recipient will provide the same level of protection as required by the Principles.
 For example, in the context of litigation, MBHB will not provide personal data absent a governing protective order.

 MBHB shall take reasonable and appropriate precautions to protect personal information from loss, misuse and unauthorized access, disclosure, alteration and destruction, taking into account the risks involved in the processing and the nature of the personal data.